 All assistance will be provided in the form of a forgivable loan, with forgiveness occurring after an affordability period of five (5) years.
 To meet the LMI National Objective, units must be affordable as defined by HUD HOME Rent Limits to renters earning less than 80% Area Median Income.
 Property owners receiving assistance for damaged properties must agree to lease the rental units to LMI households (80% of Area Median Income or less) at restricted rents as defined by HUD HOME Rent limits.

-Eligible activities under the rental portion of the HRRP (Rental) include:
+Eligible activities under these Guidelines are as follows:

 Repair, reconstruction, or replacement of housing units damaged by Hurricane Michael.